 In the classroom

-What is our role in preparing students for and helping them navigate campus life and an internationalised curriculum?
+This strand hopes to answer questions such as: What is our role in preparing students for and helping them navigate campus life and an internationalised curriculum?

-What intercultural competencies do we need to develop as teachers?
+This strand hopes to answer questions such as: What intercultural competencies do we need to develop as teachers?
 How can we help develop these across our institutions?